sogaiu/janet-subprocess-notes/doc/ev_with-deadline.md

 Run a body of code with a deadline, such that if the code does not complete before the deadline is up, it will be canceled.

-`deadline` is a number of seconds that does not have to be an integer.
+`deadline` is a number of seconds that can have a fractional part.

 ## Sample Code